tcrapts/docker-python-watcher/README.md

 # docker-python-wacher
-This repository provides a reference for watching files on a filesystem (Windows or Linux) using Docker.
+This repository provides a reference for watching files on a filesystem (Windows or Linux) using Docker and Python.

 ## Usage
 ### Define watched directories